On this page you’ll find loads of resources to help get you started on your journey towards rights-based practice.

 Designed as a small gatefold booklet, the Children’s Parliament’s Wee Book of Promises communicates the UNCRC using accessible language.
 The booklet is used in all of Children’s Parliament’s work and Members of Children’s Parliament receive a copy when they participate in our projects and consultations.

-This resource is a collection of some of our favourite check-in activities.
+This resource is a collection of some of our favourite check in activities.
+There are a range of ways to do this, you can pick what works best for you.